 This training was designed for companies, non-profits, and institutions of higher education in the United States with separate content tracked for students and employees.
 The concept was approved on June 17th and the course was written and developed in 6 weeks, launching on July 31st, 2020.
-All go-to-market initiatives took place in parallel with the product build.
-Our go to market included pre-launch sales initiatives, webinar campaigns focusing on key themes in the course, and product training for three of our four internal revenue teams.
-Because this was a surprise addition to our product roadmap and launched in 30% of our typical build time all the work we had done to standardize product marketing processes and assets was put to the test, and product marketing became much more involved in the development of the course, attending daily stand ups for course development and running a weekly go to market meeting.
+All Go-to-Market initiatives took place in parallel with the product build.
+Our Go-to-Market included pre-launch sales initiatives, webinar campaigns focusing on key themes in the course, and product training for three of our four internal revenue teams.
+Because this was a surprise addition to our product roadmap and launched in 30% of our typical build time all the work we had done to standardize product marketing processes and assets were put to the test, and product marketing became much more involved in the development of the course, attending daily stand-ups for course development and running a weekly Go-to-Market meeting.

 In addition to the accelerated timeline, and developing marketing materials while the content was still being finalized, the most challenging part of this product launch was researching and tailoring product positioning for the course to the different audiences: